 The NFES# 004420 MAFFS Printer Network Kits are designed to provide a common wireless printer and internet access for MAFFS activations and trainings with personnel from various agencies.
 This kit may be used on other incidents but only when other incident use will not impact possible MAFFS use.
-The MAFFS Printer Network Kit comes in two boxes: Network and Accessories.
+The MAFFS Printer Network Kit comes in two boxes: Printer and Accessories.
 Both boxes are required for system operation.
-Administrative access is required to load the printer's drivers on agency laptops.
-The kit comes with a HP printer/scanner/fax, router, bridge, and Verizon MiFi.
-It also comes with a surge suppressor, spare ink cartridges, two reams of paper and a USB drive.
+The kit comes with a HP printer/scanner/fax and Verizon MiFi.
+It also comes with spare ink cartridges, two reams of paper and a USB drive.